 As your MP I play an active role in the constituency and in Parliament, and I have offices in both places.
 I regularly raise issues affecting my constituents with Government Ministers.
 If you are a constituent in Worsley and Eccles South and you need support you can get in touch with my team by going to Contact Barbara.

 I was brought up in Leeds and attended Mount St Mary’s College before completing a BA degree in Politics and Contemporary History at Salford University.

-I am a member of the GMB union.
+I am a member of the GMB union and the Cooperative Party.

 My work in Westminster

 I currently undertake the role of Shadow Minister for Music and Tourism.
 In this role it is my job to listen to the needs of the Music and Tourism industries and to challenge the Conservative Government when these needs are not being met.
 This includes speaking at conferences, attending roundtables, writing to Ministers and asking questions on the floor of the House of Commons.
 I have held this role since September 2023, previously acting as Shadow Minister for the Arts and Civil Society since February 2022.

 I have served in other frontbench roles in Opposition, including in the Shadow Cabinet from 2016 to 2020 as Shadow Minister for Social Care then Shadow Minister for Mental Health and Social Care.
 Before that I held roles as Shadow Deputy Leader of the House of Commons, Shadow Communities and Shadow Local Government Minister, Parliamentary Private Secretary to the Shadow Chancellor of the Exchequer, Shadow Financial Secretary to the Treasury and Shadow Minister for Older People, Social Care and Carers.